Desi Arnaz: Early life

 Arnaz was born in Santiago de Cuba, Cuba, to Desiderio Alberto Arnaz y de Alberni II (March 8, 1894 – May 31, 1973) and Dolores "Lolita" de Acha y de Socias (April 2, 1896 – October 24, 1988).
-His father was Santiago's youngest mayor and also served in the Cuban House of Representatives.
+His father, a medical doctor trained in the United States, was Santiago's youngest mayor and also served in the Cuban House of Representatives.
 His maternal grandfather was Alberto de Acha, an executive at rum producer Bacardi & Co.

+In his memoir, Arnaz states his ancestors Don Manuel and Ventura were given land grants in California, areas in Ventura County, Beverly Hills and the Wilshire district in Los Angeles by Queen Isabella II of Spain.

+Arnaz was of Spanish, Irish and French descent.

 A descendant of Cuban nobility, Arnaz was a great-great-great-grandson of José Joaquín, a mayor of Santiago de Cuba.
 The Cuban Revolution of 1933 forced Arnaz and his family to lose everything and flee Cuba.
 A mob attacked and destroyed the family's houses, property, and livestock.
 Arnaz narrowly escaped the attack because he was able to hop in a car driving away.
 His father, Alberto Arnaz, was jailed and all of his property was confiscated.
 He was released after six months when his father-in-law, Alberto de Acha, intervened on his behalf.

-The family then fled to Miami, where Desi attended high school.
+The family then fled to Miami, where Desi attended school,high school.
 One of his classmates was Albert "Sonny" Capone, the only child of Chicago mobster Al Capone.
 Desi initially lived in Miami with only his father, with his mother coming to the United States at a later date and the parents divorcing in the time afterwards.
 Arnaz's family came to the U.S. with no money and he had to live with his father in a garage that was infested with rats and roaches.
 In the summer of 1934, Arnaz attended Saint Leo Prep (near Tampa) to improve his English.
 His first jobs included working at Woolworth's and cleaning canary cages in Miami.
 He then went into the tile business with his father before turning to show business full time.